josephca/sample.jaxws.web/README.md

 ## Running with Maven

 This project can be built with [Apache Maven](http://maven.apache.org/).
-The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty with Java EE7 runtime from the Maven Central.
+The project uses [Liberty Maven Plug-in][] to automatically download and install Liberty with Java EE7 Full Platform runtime from the Maven Central.
 Liberty Maven Plug-in is also used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with Maven: